orlando-math-circle/omc-app/docs/content/en/meetings/second.md

 - Parents set grade level once.
 The system will store both the `grade_level` and `grade_set_date` and add a grade for however many times **August 1st** has elapsed since then as a computed property on user retrieval.
 - Once a user turns 18, their grade level is some "Graduated" value, and the user is treated as an adult.
 - Adult users should be able to customize an optional `occupation` field to set if they are in college, working, ...etc.
+- Users will be given a random default profile picture and will be allowed to select a new one on their account management page from a list of pre-determined avatars.

 ## Questions